vmware-automation/solutions/JBoss-7/DomainController/README.txt

     See jbossdomaincontrollerdetails.png for an example.

 - Add properties similar to what is shown in jbossdomaincontrollerproperties.png

-  domain_init_script - The domain controller service script (downloadable content) host_master - The JBoss 7 host.xml file for the master configuration (downloadable content) self_ip - This is the ip address of this vm (bind this property to self:ip in the blueprint) cluster_nodenames_and_passwords - An array of key:value pairs for each slaves slave_name:slave_password
+ -  host_master - The JBoss 7 host.xml file for the master configuration (downloadable content)
+ -  domain_master - The JBoss 7 domain.xml file for the master configuration (downloadable content)
+ -  common_utils - this a place for storing extra utility methods (downloadable content)
+ -  cluster_group - this a place for storing extra utility methods (downloadable content)
+ -  global_conf - the standard darwin_global.conf (downloadable content)
+ -  JBOSS_MGMT_PWD - the mgmt password free to chose
+ -  JBOSS_NAME_AND_VERSION - this is a legacy carry over and is basically the name of directory created from the zip
+ -  JBOSS_MGMT_USER - the mgmt user free to chose
+ -  cluster_nodenames_and_passwords - An array of key:value pairs for each slaves slave_name:slave_password
-    each slavename needs to be unique in the cluster an example of what this could look like would be:
+ -    each slavename needs to be unique in the cluster an example of what this could look like would be:
-    ["slave-1:slave123","slave-2:slave456"]
+ -    ["slave-1:slave123","slave-2:slave456"]
-  zip_url - This is the url of the JBoss-as-7xx.zip file (downloadable content) JBOSS_MGMT_USER - the mgmt user free to chose JBOSS_MGMT_PWD - the mgmt password free to chose JBOSS_NAME_AND_VERSION - this is a legacy carry over and is basically the name of directory created from the zip global_conf - the standard darwin_global.conf (downloadable content)
+ -  zip_url - This is the url of the JBoss-as-7xx.zip file (downloadable content)
+ -  domain_init_script - The domain controller service script (downloadable content)
+ -  self_ip - This is the ip address of this vm (bind this property to self:ip in the blueprint)

   The host-master.xml, jboss-as-domain.sh and darwin_global.conf are located in the Content directory.
   These need to be configured to be downloadable content in the properties